 Encourage healthy behavior Preventable behaviors such as tobacco use, poor diet and physical inactivity, and alcohol or other drug use are the underlying cause of half of deaths in the United States.
 A progressive government encourages healthy behaviors while leaving ultimate decisions to the individual.
 The biggest preventable killer remains tobacco, which claims more than 480,000 victims every year.
 Jurisdictions can discourage smoking by raising the tobacco tax, implementing workplace smoking and e-cigarette bans, increasing the minimum age to purchase tobacco, and offering smoking cessation programs.
 States, localities and school boards can improve nutrition and physical fitness programs available in schools and also increase opportunities for athletics, walking and biking in communities.
 States and localities can raise alcohol taxes, crack down on sales to minors, and rethink whether their drug laws and enforcement systems are an efficient way to discourage the use of dangerous drugs.
 Let people make their own health care choices Too often, people who are sick or dying are not given choices that should be theirs to make.
 If a doctor thinks that a patient with glaucoma, multiple sclerosis, nausea from chemotherapy or chronic pain would benefit from medical marijuana, the patient should have that choice.
 If patients would benefit from palliative care, they should be told.
 And if a terminally ill person wants to have some control over the time of his or her own death, that should be their decision, not the government's.
-Create a reinsurance program to lower costs A few states have successfully stabilized health plan premium increases on their exchanges for individual plans by implementing a reinsurance program.
-Such a program, created by the Healthcare Reinsurance Act, pays catastrophic claims but requires a 1332 waiver from the federal government.
-Most recently, Maryland's waiver was approved in August 2018.
 Make prescription drugs more affordable Americans are struggling to afford the prescription drugs they need, often having to choose between their medication and other necessities, like rent and groceries.
 States can respond by creating a Prescription Drug Affordability Board, an independent body with the authority to evaluate high cost drugs and set a reasonable upper payment limit that applies to all purchasers and payer reimbursements.
+Create a program for easy health care enrollment In an average state, at least tens of thousands of residents qualify for free or reduced-cost health coverage but are not currently enrolled.
+Where there is a state income tax, residents can be automatically enrolled in heath programs based on the income they report.
+Maryland has led the way with such an "easy enrollment" program.